nbice1/First-Order-Logic/README.md

 (UxP(x))

-## Determining the Truth-Value of Sentences Relative to a Model
+## Determining the Truth-Value of a Sentence Relative to a Model

 After running evaluator(), you can input "model", "evaluate", or "exit".